dragmakex/LunchSphere/README.md

 ### **Introduction to the Experiment**

 - Welcome the participant to the user study of "LunchSphere" and explain that you will guide them through an experiment involving the use of our lunch planner app.
 - Let them know that they will be presented with two different versions of the app, and they do not need any prior knowledge about the app.
 - Show one user the A version first and the other the B version first.

 ### Training phase

 - Show the explanation video to the User.
 If the user starts with prototype B, show them the respective explanation video (B).
+The videos are available under `Deliverables/Study/`

 ### **Scenario: Scheduling a Lunch:**

 - Present the following scenario to the participant.
 Tell them that they will be given a cheat sheet to perform the task with the necessary information

 It's around 10 am, and you're at home feeling quite hungry.
 You have a meeting at ETH Zentrum scheduled until 12:05, and you want to have lunch at the university's cafeteria (Mensa) with your friends.
 However, you're unsure if your friends are planning to eat before or after the meeting.
 You know most of your friends use the 'LunchSphere' app, and you're part of some lunch groups.
 You decide to open the app and search for a lunch group after 12:05.
 Being picky, you don't like Polymensa because their food is usually a bit bland, your favorites would be Plattenmensa or Uni Mensa.
 You also prefer not to eat lunch with Marie Weber and Franklyn Lund for personal reasons.
 You hope to get something as close to 12:10 as possible because, at 1:00, you have a lecture you want to attend, so you cannot spend too much time on lunch.

 ### Action**: Scheduling a Lunch**

 - Let the participant use the app to schedule a lunch based on the scenario given.
 The timer only stops once the user enters the committed page of the **right** group (ETH and CO, 12:15, UZH Mensa).
 Once the user enters the committed page, take the device and navigate to statistics.
 It is important that you don’t touch the screen anywhere except for the statistics button.
 Note the gesture count and the timer to the sheets.

 <aside>
 💡 **Cheatsheet**